RickStrahl/Westwind.AI/README.md

   ]
 }
 ```

+> #### API Key Encryption
+> By default API keys are internally encrypted once assigned but you can always access the key via the `conn.ApiKey` property.
+However, then the value is stored or written it's written encrypted.
+>
+> Stored JSON configuration however can accept an unencrypted API key in the `EncryptedApiKey` property to allow setting a key there, but the key will be encrypted the next time the configuration is saved.
+>
+> You can disable key encryption at the application level with the static `OpenAiConnection.UseApiKeyEncryption = false` property.

 The values used depend on whether you're accessing OpenAI or an openAI compatible API or Azure OpenAi.
 Azure uses a deployments to manage models and uses non-standard Api key referencing.